Bachelor of Arts in Chemistry (Pre-Medicine)

 Yes, the Department of Chemistry offers scholarships to students who demonstrate academic excellence and a commitment to the field.
 Additionally, FHSU donates the proceeds from its lab manual sales to the Chemistry Student Club, which awards scholarships to its members.

-The B.A. in Chemistry (Pre-Medicine) track includes additional biology, physics, and psychology coursework tailored to meet the prerequisites for medical school admission.
+The B.A. in Chemistry (Pre-Medicine) track includes additional coursework in biology, physics, and psychology, tailored to meet the prerequisites for medical school admission.
 This track also emphasizes the practical application of chemical knowledge in the context of health sciences, making it more specialized than the standard B.A. in Chemistry program.

 Information about the Department of Chemistry